CTCycle/XREPORT-radiological-reports-generator/assets/docs/architecture/execution_and_data_flow.md

 - Includes preprocessing/tokenization, trainer, scheduler, dataloader, callback, and generator logic.
 - Inference providers sit behind the catalog-selected `model_ref`.
 External models use one manifest-driven embedded Hugging Face Transformers runtime; custom XREPORT checkpoints retain their dedicated Keras/BEiT path.
 A shared runtime lock serializes model residency across both paths and unloads Hugging Face state before an XREPORT checkpoint or another Hugging Face key is loaded.
 - The catalog reads `settings/inference_models.json` and reports installation state.
 First-use download is owned by the background inference job, not by catalog reads.
+- `inference_runtime.py` is the single coordinator for XREPORT and Hugging Face generation.
+It owns the justified single-user lock, one-model residency, installation coordination, and typed provider results.
 - Model modules do not import services or repositories; required artifacts and cancellation state are injected by services.

 ### Frontend Layer